-In painting, the only depiction of Hadrian I know of is by my favorite Neoclassical painter; Lawrence Alma-Tadema (1836 – 1912), a Dutch artist renowned for his paintings of opulent scenes in classical settings.
+In painting, one of the very few depictions of Hadrian I know of is by my favourite Neoclassical painter, Lawrence Alma-Tadema (1836 – 1912), a Dutch artist renowned for his paintings of opulent scenes in classical settings.
 His paintings are noted for fine detail, smooth finish, and realistic representations of ancient artefacts.

 “Hadrian travelled through one province after another, visiting the various regions and cities and inspecting all the garrisons and forts.
 He personally viewed and investigated absolutely everything, not merely the usual appurtenances of camps, such as weapons, engines, trenches, ramparts and palisades, but also the private affairs of every one, but of the men serving in the ranks and of the officers themselves, — their lives, their quarters and their habits…” Cassius Dio Epitome of Book LXIX

 The depictions of Hadrian and Sabina are based on portrait busts of the imperial couple like those included in Alma-Tadema’s photographic collection.
 The photograph he used for depicting Hadrian was of a portrait bust of Hadrian from Hadrian’s Mausoleum (on display in the Vatican Museums – see picture below).

 Alma-Tadema collected sketches, drawings and photographs, mostly of archaeological remains from classical Rome and Greece but also of imperial portraits and artefacts of daily Roman life.
 Many objects were integrated into his paintings.
 This was the case with his Hadrian Visiting a Romano-British Pottery painting.
 The pots depicted in this painting imitate actual Romano-British pots, sketches of which the artist kept for reference.

 Alma-Tadema was dissatisfied with the general effect of the whole composition and eventually cut the painting into three sections.
 The second section depicts a workman carrying pots on his head.